Cache or Minification

 If you are using WP Rocket, you might experience issues with its minification which changes the loading order of our files.

-WP Rocket has an exclude option, where you should write this to the Excluded CSS Files option:
+WP Rocket also has an exclude option, where you should write this to the Excluded CSS Files option:

 WP Fastest Cache WordPress